My August Suggestion For the USTA CEO

 For Pacific Northwest, we're asking: Is that what they call Mission Incapable?

-For the rest, we can't wait to compare those numbers with your 2020 filings.
+For all sections, we can't wait to compare those numbers with your 2020 filings.

 We would have loved to see programming fees itemized in each 990.
 It seems easy to hide shenanigans in such numbers.
 By shenanigans, we mean dollars spent on not growing tennis or fees paid to Board members or staff without disclosure.
 We're not saying this is happening but we're planning to enable all section staff members to anonymously rate their section in certain criteria very soon.
 That way we will find out what's potentially happening there.
 More information about this next month.